mishapadidar/stellarator_multiobjective/lab_notebook.md

 ## Multi-Objective Optimization of Stellarator Plasma Boundaries

 ### ToDO
-- Implement safe evaluations in the data based bounds.
 - Compute the data-based bounds
 - rescale the space according to the bounds.
 - choose a method of solving the unrelaxable bound constrained MOO problem.